uvatoc/uvatoc.github.io/src/content/ps1.md

 ## Getting Started with Jupyter

-The [ps1.zip](/ps/ps1.zip) file includes `ps1.ipynb`, a Jupyter notebook which combines text (in Markdown format) and executable Python code.
+Download the [`ps1.ipynb`](/ps/ps1.ipynb) file, a Jupyter notebook which combines text (in Markdown format) and executable Python code.
+You can see a [preview of this file](/ps/ps1-notebook.html) here, but to execute it you will need to run it as a Jupyter notebook.

 To execute and edit the Jupyter notebook, you will need to install jupyter.